vaishnavi168218/internship-learning-journal/Module-05-Data-Preparation/Transformations.md

 ### B. City-Level Aggregation
 - Placed **City** under the Country row grouping.
-- Added **City Proper Population** to the Values section.
+- Added **City Proper Population** into the Values section.
-- Set the aggregation to **Sum**.
+- Changed the aggregation method to **Sum**.
-- This displayed both individual city population and total population by country.
+- This displayed both city-level population and total population aggregated by country.

 ---

 ## 3. Chart-Based Insights
-1. Created a bar chart from the pivot table results.
+1. Generated a bar chart from the pivot table output.
-2. Applied filters to analyze specific countries such as China and the United States.
+2. Applied filters to analyze countries such as China and the United States.
-3. Observed outliers:
+3. Observed extreme values:
-   - Chongqing and Shanghai showed extremely high population values in China.
+   - Chongqing and Shanghai showed the largest population counts in China.
-   - Los Angeles showed high density ratios within the United States.
+   - Los Angeles showed a high density ratio in the United States.

 ---

 # Text to Columns in Excel

 ## Structural Transformations
-1. Converted raw text stored in a single column into multiple structured columns.
+1. Converted raw text stored in a single column into several structured columns.
-2. Extracted different categorical variables from combined strings.
+2. Extracted multiple categorical fields from mixed text strings.

 ---

 ## Delimiter-Based Transformations
-Different delimiters were used to separate the data:
+Different delimiters were used to separate the data elements:

 1. "(" separated the **Senator Name**.
 2. "-" extracted the **Political Party**.
-3. ")" extracted the **State**.
+3. ")" separated the **State**.
-4. "," separated the **Vote Status**.
+4. "," isolated the **Vote Status**.

 ---

 ## Data Structuring
-1. Converted messy web-scraped text into a structured tabular format.
+1. Converted messy web-copied text into a well-organized table format.
-2. Created appropriate column headers.
+2. Assigned clear column headers.
-3. Removed extra columns generated during the splitting process.
+3. Removed extra columns that appeared during the splitting process.

 ---

 ## Analytical Readiness
-1. Converted raw text data into a structured dataset similar to CSV format.
+1. Converted raw text into a structured dataset similar to a CSV file.
-2. Enabled filtering, sorting, and aggregation.
+2. Enabled sorting, filtering, and aggregation in Excel.
-3. Prepared the dataset for further analysis and visualization.
+3. Prepared the dataset for further analysis and visualization tasks.

 ---